 Upon the death of his father in 1949, William became Corporate Vice President and, later, President and C.E.O of Swigart Associates.
 Throughout his life William remained involved in the insurance profession, handling antique automobile insurance until his death.
 He actively supported the community, founding the Huntingdon County Community Chest (now United Way) in May,1937, and serving on their Board of Directors for over 60 years; earning the Silver Beaver Award in 1987 and the Good Scout Award for his involvement with the Boy Scouts of America; supporting the development of Juniata College; and serving in a variety of capacities in other community organizations.

 In addition to accomplishments within the business sphere and community, William gained the respect of antique car enthusiasts throughout the nation for his efforts to promote the collection, care, and appreciation of automobile history.
-Besides collecting some of the most significant cars ever produced, William founded the Allegheny Mt.
-Region chapter, Antique Automobile Club of America in 1951 and was a founding member of the Society of Automotive Historians.
+Besides collecting some of the most significant cars ever produced, William founded the Allegheny Mountain Region chapter of the Antique Automobile Club of America in 1951 and was a founding member of the Society of Automotive Historians.
 He also served as President of the Antique Automobile Club of America from 1956-1957 and on their Board of Directors for 35 years, and was named to the Kruse Collector Hall of Fame in 1997.

 For his achievements, the National Association of Automobile Museums awarded him the Lifetime Achievement Award for individual contributions to the automobile museum profession in 2004.